The translation of this document is outdated.

 [16 June 1998]

-or municipality council may be removed from office, if it is
+council may be removed from office, if it is requested by at

-requested by at least one third of the councillors of the
+least one third of the councillors of the council.

-If the chairperson of a city or municipality council fails to
+If the council chairperson fails to fulfil the duties

-fulfil the duties specified in law or in by-laws of the relevant
+specified in law or in by-laws of the relevant local government,

-municipality council and court decisions, fails to observe the
+to execute council decisions and court decisions, fails to

-law or Cabinet regulations, the Minister for Environmental
+observe the law or Cabinet regulations, the Minister for

-Protection and Regional Development has the right to request
+Environmental Protection and Regional Development has the right

-removal of the chairperson of a city or municipality council from
+to request removal of the council chairperson from office.

 more than half of the total number of elected councillors of the